Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/passive.md

 <CodePen id="vRmRvV" />

-## Linking to parents
+## Linking to ancestors

-We can also link a passive value to a value in the poser's direct parent.
+We can also link a passive value to a value in one of the poser's ancestors.

 Let's revist our [sidebar example](https://codepen.io/popmotion/pen/LdybdN?editors=0010) from earlier.

 Currently, we're actively animating the children by setting poses on both the parent and the children.

-It's possible to change the opacity of the items as the `x` of the sidebar changes.
-First, let's add a slower `transition` to `sidebarProps.open` to help us see this in effect.
+But, it's possible to change the opacity of the items as the `x` of their sidebar parent changes.

+To do this, we pass `true` as the third and final argument of the tuple.

+Add a slower `transition` to `sidebarProps.open` to help us see this in effect.

 ```javascript
 transition: (props) => tween({  ...props, duration: 1000 })